chapel-lang/chapel/doc/rst/mason-packages/guide/buildinglargerpackages.rst

 For packages that span multiple files, the main module is designated by the module that shares the name with the package directory and the name field in the ``Mason.toml``.

+While not recommended with mason libraries that are going to be added to the mason registry, passing a ``-M`` as outlined below can make building your mason application easier, but, for mason libraries, submodules should be used to avoid conflicting namespaces for users of your library (see `readme-module_include`_).

 For packages that span multiple sub-directories within ``src``, sub-directories must be passed to Mason with the ``-M  <src/subdirectory>`` flag which is forwarded to the chapel compiler.
 For example, lets say